Spacial/awesome-csirt/README.md

 - [cve_manager](https://github.com/aatlasis/cve_manager): A python script that a) parses NIST NVD CVEs, b) prcoesses and exports them to CSV files, c) creates a postgres database and imports all the data in it, d) provides query capabilities for this CVEs database.
 - [dorkbot](https://github.com/utiso/dorkbot): Command-line tool to scan Google search results for vulnerabilities.
 - [NotQuite0DayFriday](https://github.com/grimm-co/NotQuite0DayFriday): This is a repo which documents real bugs in real software to illustrate trends, learn how to prevent or find them more quickly.
+- [Exploit Prediction Scoring System (EPSS)](https://www.first.org/epss/): The Exploit Prediction Scoring System (EPSS) is an open, data-driven effort for predicting when software vulnerabilities will be exploited.
+Our goal is to assist network defenders to better prioritize vulnerability remediation efforts.

 ## Malware Analysis